MurrayPHN/phn-exchange-docs/docs/practices/engagement.md

 # Using the PHN Exchange for practice engagement

-The template should be used to prepare for engagement with General Practices by PHN staff who manage, engage or oversee the GP–PHN relationships.
+PHN staff who manage, engage or oversee the GP–PHN relationships are referred to as 'practice engagement staff' This section should be used by practice engagement staff to prepare for engagement with General Practices

-The template has four sections:
+There are four sections:

 1. General practice details
 2. Pre-engagement planning – Key characteristics